How Many Types of HVAC Systems Are There?

-This results in systems being designed with different performance criteria, but the common denominator – whether the business needs heating, cooling or ventilation – is that the system has to be good value, practical in terms of installation and operation, and efficient.
+This results in there being many types of HVAC systems for commercial buildings, all being designed with different performance criteria, but the common denominator – whether the business needs heating, air conditioning, or ventilation – is that the system has to be good value, practical in terms of installation and operation, and efficient.

 Businesses have different objectives and targets, but most KPIs in modern organisations are based around managing costs of varying sorts and achieving environmental targets.
 Controlling these outputs is the principle design objective of most HVAC systems, but you still need to choose the right system to suit your operations, your buildings and your business.
 In general, therefore, HVAC systems are broken down into four basic categories:

 Split HVAC Systems

 These are possibly the most common systems, and a variant of these are found in many commercial organisations.
 A split system effectively means you have a unit inside and a unit outside, with air being circulated then by a system of ducting and vents.